-Additionally, peer-to-peer promotion fosters a sense of camaraderie and collective responsibility among young people, as they work together to promote a shared cause or initiative.
-By facilitating peer-to-peer promotion, young organisers can create a grassroots movement that mobilises their peers to attend the youth assembly, driving engagement, participation, and ultimately, impact within the youth community.
+Additionally, peer-to-peer promotion fosters a camaraderie and sense of collective responsibility among young people, as they work together to promote a shared cause or initiative. Βv facilitating peer-to-peer promotion, young organisers can create a grassroots movement that mobilises their peers to attend the youth assembly, driving engagement, participation, and ultimately, impact within the youth community.